Describe the graph of y > mx, where m > 0.

 ⇒ If m = 2, then y > 2x.

-Now, if we substitute the point (-1, 1), then we see that the inequality is true.
+Now, if we substitute the point (-1, 1) in y > 2x, then we see that the inequality is true.
 Hence, the area covered by the inequality contains (-1, 1).

 Now, let's represent this on the graph.

-The shaded region covers the first, second, and parts of the third quadrant.
+The shaded region covers the second quadrant and parts of the first and third quadrants.